Cyb3rV1c/LowkeyRusty/README.md

 # Usage
+1. Xor your shellcode using the Xor tool

-1. Add the path to your x0r encrypted payload into the main.rs file
+2. Add the path to your x0r encrypted payload into the main.rs file

-2. Specify Secret Key for Decryption
+3. Specify Xor Key for Decryption

-3. Build Cargo and Execute.
+4. Build Cargo and Execute.

 # Example Output